 - flex prep means asking questions during prep time - in no world does unused CX time become prep time

-- speech times dont change presumption how wild - people should deploy presumption more against affirmatives that do not defend anything!
+- speech times dont change presumption how wild (and neither do other random theoretical warrants - i will presume negative if the negative defends the status quo, and affirmative if the negative does something to flip presumption (read: defends more change from the status quo)) - people should deploy presumption more against affirmatives that do not defend anything!

 - i generally do not believe you can merely "insert" a list of what the aff defends - I think this is functionally equivalent to not reading it.